ofcfahad/ProjectManagement/README.md

 Open your browser and navigate to <http://localhost:5173> to view the application.

-**Usage**
+## Usage <a name="usage"></a>

-Once you have the application running, you can use it to perform basic CRUD operations on a collection of data.
+Once you have the application running, first you'll have to authenticate with your creadentials.
+Once authenticated you can use it to perform basic CRUD operations on a collection of data.
 You can view a list of items, add new items, update existing items, and delete items.

-**Credits**
+## Credits <a name="credits"></a>

 This MERN stack application was built by Fahad as a demonstration of modern web development practices.

-**License**
+## License <a name="license"></a>

 This project is licensed under the *GNU GENERAL PUBLIC LICENSE*